Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 **Tn** Minimum segment length (mm).
 Default is 0.1 mm

 G1, G2, and G3 moves are separated into segments, which are executed as straight lines.
 The length of the segments is controlled by the S and T parameters.
 More segments give better results, but at the cost of processing time to calculate them.

-# Drive configuration
-**For a 6 axis robot the following naming will be used:**

-The 6 axes are named XYZUVW.
-Additional axes for 7 and more axis robots will be named ABC...
-M92 values are steps per degree for rotational axes and steps per mm for prismatic axes.

-**For a 5 axis CNC and 3D printers like Open5x the following naming will be used:**

-For rotational axes around the X axis A will be used, around Y B and around Z C. 5 axis CNC uses three linear axes XYZ and two rotational ones AB, AC or BC.
-The rotational axes can be installed at the spindle, called head/head, at the workpiece, called table/table, or mixed head/table.
-Open5x uses UV for rotational axes in G-Code, it is converted to the AT parameters.
-UV must be defined to rotational by M584 R1 in this case.

-**For a 4 axis palletized robot (closed chain) this naming is used:**
-(like ABB IRB 460, Kuka KR 700, Fanuc M-410)

-The letters X, Y, Z when using 3 actuators, and the next defined letter if a 4th actuator is used.

 # M584 R0, R1: axis type